inthar-raven/ternary/README.md

 # Features

 - Get the set of all scales (up to mode) with a certain step signature.
-- ~~Given a step signature, it gives you tuples of JI steps with bounded complexity for the scale (assuming octave equivalence).~~ (JI tunings are disabled for now)
+- Given a step signature, it gives you tuples of JI steps with bounded complexity for the scale, assuming octave equivalence.
+(The complexity bound on most steps means that the search is not exhaustive.)
 - Given step signature, it displays the edo tunings.
 - When you select a tuning on the results page, the SonicWeave code is displayed.
 - JI-agnostic 2D lattice view for every scale.